Food Shelf

 As you enter the building, you will use the doors to the left of the main entrance; look for the sign, it will make everything clear.
 Upon entering, you will be welcomed by a friendly Welcome Volunteer and receive everything you might need for a safe visit.
 Mask are available but optional at this time.
 Hand sanitizer is available upon entrance and in several locations at the food shelf.

 The Welcome Volunteer will give you a number so that we can help you in the order you arrive and ask if it is your first visit to the food shelf.
 For your first visit we ask you to fill out a short Intake Form and the Welcome Volunteer will give you that as well.
 This form asks for your name, address, birthdate, and the names and birthdates of each member of your family.
-You will want to fill this form out very neatly to speed up the process and enable intake volunteers to enter your information correctly.
-If you would like to fill that form out in advance, you can download and print it out here.
-Stapled to the Intake Form will be The Emergency Food Assistance Program Eligibility (TEFAP) and Privacy Policy documents.
-This also needs to be signed.
-You can download and print that out here.
+This information is optional and is not required for you to receive assistance.
+If using the form, please print very neatly to speed up the process and enable intake volunteers to enter your information correctly.
+The Welcome greeter will also provide our new Neighbor with the The Emergency Food Assistance Program Eligibility (TEFAP) and Privacy Policy document.

 You will be directed to enter the Community Room where you can sit, fill out your form, and wait for the Host Volunteer to call your number.
 We do have a max occupancy in the room and once that is met we form a line down the hallway.

 You might hear music, there might be a video playing, you may see volunteers having friendly conversations with neighbors, and you may enter a conversation of your own.
 Once your number is called by the Host Volunteer, you can make your way to the indicated Intake Volunteer where they will enter your order in our computer system.
-They will ask to see your valid identification, which can be a driver’s license or passport.
-They will also ask if they can take your photo for our files only.
-Because this is your first visit, it will take a few extra minutes for our Intake Volunteer to enter your information into our database.
-In subsequent visits the intake process is generally much shorter.
+They will ask for your intake and signed TEFAP forms.
+Because this is your first visit, it will take a few extra minutes for our Intake Volunteer to enter your information into our computer system.
+In subsequent visits the intake process is much shorter.

 If we have enough volunteers, you will get the courtesy of having your groceries put in your car for you.
 If we don’t have enough volunteers, then we ask that you take your own groceries out to your car and then bring the cart back in so it can be used for the next neighbor.